Skip to content ↓

 1. Introduction

-1. The process set out is designed to safeguard Directors, Board and Committee Members, governors and staff from any misunderstanding or criticism.
+1. The process set out is designed to safeguard Directors, Board and Committee Members, CCMs and staff from any misunderstanding or criticism.
 The general principles which govern gifts and hospitality are:

 • Offers of hospitality should only be accepted if there is a genuine need to represent the Trust;